krishbhanushali/distance-vector/README.md

 * crash

 Below is the description of each of the above commands-
-1. _server -t topology-file-name -i time-interval-for-step_
+1. _server -t topology-file-name -i time-interval-for-step_:-
 This command starts the server after reading the topology file and gets the time interval to trigger the step process repeatedly.
 No other command can be executed unless this command is executed.
 **_topology-file-name_** :- topology file name in which the topology is mentioned.
 **_time-interval-for-step_** :- time interval to perform the step process in a repetitive manner.

-2. _update server-id1 server-id2 updated-cost_
+2. _update server-id1 server-id2 updated-cost_:-
 This command updates the routing table of both of the servers i.e., server-id1 and server-id2 with the updated cost.
 Note that this command will be issued to both server-ID1 and server-ID2 and involve them to update the cost and no other server.
 For example:-